 The Water & Sanitation Crisis

-Access to safe water supplies throughout Uganda is 65% and access to improved sanitation is 48%.
+Access to safe water supplies throughout Uganda is 65%.
 Although the number of people with access to safe water and sanitation has improved over the past 10 years, there are still many communities (both rural and urban) that rely on contaminated water sources such as streams and open wells.
 More than half of all residents in Uganda do not have access to improved sanitation, sharing overcrowded pit latrines or practicing open defecation.

 In unplanned urban settlements near Kampala, residents pay up to three times more for safe tap water than residents living in planned urban communities.
 As a result, residents collect water from alternate contaminated sources.
 This causes frequent outbreaks of waterborne diseases such as cholera and dysentery.